 Figure 13a.
-One-way sensitivity analysis results: Tornado diagrams for TKIs commonly-cited thresholds of \$100,000 - \$150,000 per QALY gained.
+One-way sensitivity analysis results: Tornado diagrams for TKIs for first-line TKI regimens, the range of possible incremental cost-effectiveness ratios included commonly-cited thresholds of \$100,000 - \$150,000 per QALY gained.
 In contrast, the possible range of results from PSAs on second-line immunotherapies are substantially wider due to parameter uncertainty, particularly in PFS and OS HRs; thus, the mean incremental cost-effectiveness ratios for PD-L1 immunotherapies should be interpreted with great caution.